Tooth Extractions Powell

 Will it hurt to have a tooth extracted?

 Before your emergency dentist in Powell begins the procedure, we will administer local anesthesia to thoroughly numb the appropriate area(s) of your mouth.
 If necessary, you may also be eligible for sedation dentistry to help calm your nerves and keep you relaxed throughout your appointment.
-Once we begin the procedure, you will feel no pain whatsoever.
-This will allow for a more enjoyable experience.
+When we begin the procedure, you will feel no pain whatsoever.
 Once you return home and the side effects of the anesthesia wear off, there is a good chance, however, that you will feel some soreness and discomfort.
 Fortunately, you can take an over-the-counter pain reliever and use a cold compress to reduce swelling and minimize any soreness.

 How long will it take for my mouth to fully heal?